 Final course grades at the end of the semester are posted only LOCUS.
 Grades are never sent via email.
 ALEKS scores are automatically recorded in the ALEKS Gradebook for that system.
 Scores for all other required components will be made available on Sakai.
-Each of you will receive an estimated midterm grade before the withdraw deadline.
+Each student will see an estimated midterm grade in LOCUS before the withdraw deadline.